Opportunities From: FareStart

 Join us at 21-acres Farm in Woodinville to Glean produce for the Community!

 FareStart’s Food Security Team works with local partners to support our food rescue and access initiatives.
 From our local growers, we glean any goods that are seconds, in excess, or that they would like to donate.
-This product will be used at our Mobile Community Markets to provide local, nutritious food to communities experiencing food insecurity and will be incorporated into our Community and School Meals.
+This product will be incorporated into our Community and School Meals.

 21 Acres is a leader in sustainable and regenerative practices, serving as a living laboratory center for sustainable ways of living.
 Their purpose is to promote the benefits of local food systems within the context of climate challenges through their farm, community gardens, native plant nursery, education center, and more.